-The study will contribute to population health monitoring, health policy development, health service planning and to monitor population health, including the gap between Indigenous and non-Indigenous Australians.
+The results from ABDS 2011 will provide an important resource for health policy formulation, service planning and to monitor population health, including the gap between Indigenous and non-Indigenous Australians.
 They will provide a foundation for further assessments, such as in relation to health interventions aiming to prevent or treat the condition, and disease expenditure.

-The Australian Government Department of Health and the Australian National Preventive Health Agency provided funding for the Study.
+The Australian Government Department of Health and the (former) Australian National Preventive Health Agency provided funding for the Study.